Natalie Nakase

 Nakase grew up in Orange County, California, where she was honored as the county's high school player of the year.
-She played college basketball for the UCLA Bruins, receiving honorable mention as an all-conference player in the Pacific-10.
+She played college basketball for the UCLA Bruins, receiving honorable mention as an all-conference player in the Pacific-10 in 2002.
 A third-generation Japanese-American, she became the first Asian American to play in the National Women's Basketball League (NWBL).
 She also played in Germany before suffering a knee injury and retiring as a player.
 Nakase went into coaching, and served as a head coach of a women's team in Germany before becoming the first female head coach in Japan's top pro men's league.
 Nakase returned to the United States, joining the Clippers of the NBA as a video intern in 2012.
 She became an assistant coach to their NBA G League development team, Agua Caliente, in 2017.
-She became an NBA assistant for the Clippers in 2018, and joined the WNBA's Aces in 2022, when she became the first Asian American coach to win an WNBA title.
+She became an NBA assistant for the Clippers in 2018 and joined the WNBA's Aces in 2022, when she became the first Asian American coach to win a WNBA title.

+Nakase was hired as the first head coach for the WNBA expansion franchise Golden State Valkyries in October 2024, making her the first Asian American head coach in league history.

 Early life

 Nakase was born in Anaheim, California, the youngest of three daughters to Gary and Debra Nakase.
 Her parents are both second-generation Japanese-Americans.

-Nakase grew up in Huntington Beach, California, where she attended Marina High School and was a four-year lettererman playing basketball.
+Nakase grew up in Huntington Beach, California, where she attended Marina High School and was a four-year letterman playing basketball.
 She led the school to two Sunset League titles.
 In 1998, the team won their first California Interscholastic Federation (CIF) Southern Section title.
 Nakase averaged 13.9 points and 8.6 assists that season, when she was named the 1998 Orange County Player of the Year by both the Los Angeles Times and the Orange County Register.
 She finished her career as the Sunset League leader in career assists, and set school records for career assists, steals and three-point field goals made.

 College career

 Standing at 5 ft 2 in, Nakase was not heavily recruited by college basketball programs.
 She turned down a full scholarship from the University of California, Irvine to attend her dream school, the University of California, Los Angeles (UCLA), where she was a walk-on for the UCLA Bruins basketball team.
 Nakase redshirted as a freshman after injuring her left knee in an August summer league game, which required reconstructive surgery to repair her anterior cruciate ligament (ACL).
 She recovered to become a three-year starter at point guard for UCLA, averaging 4.9 points and 3.7 assists per game in her career.
-In 2002, she earned honorable mention as an all-conference player in the Pacific-10 after averaging a career-high 7.9 points and 5.1 assists per game.
+In 2002, she earned honorable mention for the All-Pac-10 team after averaging a career-high 7.9 points and 5.1 assists per game.